section-engineering-education/engineering-education/content/articles/creating-responsive-line-and-bar-charts-with-semantic-ui-and-react/index.md

 Let us discuss what is happening with the code snippet we just shipped.
 First, we imported the dataset we created in the first step.
 Then, we imported the `Line,` and `Bar` (Line for line-chart and Bar for bar-chart) components from the react-chartjs-2 library will be used to utilize the dataset and subsequently generate our charts.

 - Secondly, we imported the Card component from the semantic-UI dependency we also installed.
-The Card component will act as a container from the charts and add additional styles and responsiveness to the charts.
+The Card component will act as a container from the charts and add additional styles and responsiveness.
-  The Line and Bar charts accept two `props`, `data` and `options`.
+-The Line and Bar charts accept two `props`, `data` and `options`.
 For the data, we pass down the `demoChart1.data` and then repeat the same for the option, replacing the data with options.
 - Finally, we exported the Chart component for viewing on the browser window.

 #### Styling and viewing our application